 Regular monitoring and market intelligence

-Psychological pricing leverages cognitive biases and mental shortcuts that influence consumer purchasing decisions.
+Psychological pricing uses cognitive biases and mental shortcuts that influence consumer purchasing decisions.
 These strategies can significantly impact sales volume and customer perception, often with minimal changes to actual prices.
 Understanding how customers process price information psychologically can give businesses a significant competitive advantage.

-The most common form of psychological pricing is charm pricing—setting prices just below round numbers (like $9.99 instead of $10.00).
+The most common form of psychological pricing is charm pricing - setting prices just below round numbers (like $9.99 instead of $10.00).
 Research consistently shows that charm prices can increase sales by 10-60% compared to rounded prices, as consumers tend to focus on the leftmost digits and perceive these prices as significantly lower than they actually are.

 | Technique | Example | Effect |